comsystan/comsystanj/description/sig-description.md

 - Signals should be opened with the CSAJ Signal Opener
 - Optional surrogate data analysis
 - Analysis of Entire signal or Subsequent/Gliding boxes
+- Notes for Subsequent/Gliding box:
+  - the box size should not be larger than 1/3 of the signal length
+  - The number of subsequent boxes is (signal length)/(box size)
+  - The number of gliding boxes is (signal length)-(box size)
+  - Note: The number of subsequent and particularly of gliding boxes can be very high
 - Ref.: Zenil et al., 2012, Complexity, [https://doi.org/10.1002/cplx.20388](https://doi.org/10.1002/cplx.20388)

 ### Allometric scaling